luke-h1/talks/expo-router/pages/expo-router-pt13.md

 <div style="display: flex; flex-direction: row; gap: 2rem; align-items: center;">
 <ul>
-  <li v-click>Server driven UI to render the movies natively</li>
+  <li v-click>Server driven UI</li>
   <li v-click>AI integration</li>
   </ul>
 </div>

 <!--
 Now that we've identified our problem lets think about how we could improve the experience that we just saw with perplexity.
+We need a server driven ui to  have a high degree of customization of the UI without having to redeploy our app or website each time.
+Ai integration to get feature parity with chatgpt and perplexity.
 -->